HeleneFi/Platform-Feature-Wishlist/README.md

 Conversation-to-Action Pull Platform
 ====================================

 Empowering a network of issues-related learning and collaborative environments leading to action.

-The  pull platform is a network of issues-related learning and collaborative  environments.

 Its goal is to make open-ended conversations generative or 'productive' in terms of engagement, resources pulled and pooled, outputs and outcomes

-Enable  technology and information to get to those who need it, to become a  global collective intelligence solution and governance space
+Enabling technology and information to get to those who need it, to become a global collective intelligence solution and governance space

+We need to multiply the generative potential of conversations around social objects that  attract individual intentions into collective effort through an emergent  platform which enables:
+* Harvesting and productivity of conversations
+* Contextual linking of objects and push pull
+* Visualization & navigation in contextualized data
+* Social network communication channels enabling communication

+What is needed from the tool emerges readily when it is used in line with some embodied and meaningful purpose.

+##Harvesting & Making Conversations Productive

 We need conversations that are dynamic and ongoing and can adapt. (flow)